a-price/hubomz/README.md

   - eigen3
   - expat
   - qt4 (optional, but required for calibration GUI)
+  - cmake

+OPTION 1:

+In the hubomz top directory...

+    ./setup.sh

+OPTION 2:

 You must install cmake to build the software as well.
 To build: